-“This means keeping kids out of the bedroom most of the time, having regular dates (even if you don’t leave the house), going on adults-only vacations and deciding to limit extra-curricular activities,” Leslie Doares, a couples counsellor, told us.
+“This means keeping kids out of the bedroom, having regular dates (even if you don’t leave the house), going on adults-only vacations, and deciding to limit extra-curricular activities,” therapist Leslie Doares told us.
 “Too many parents buy into the idea that children have to be involved in every activity open to them or they show interest in.
 This can be costly in terms of time and money.
 It’s okay to say ‘no’ to some things.
 It’s okay for your children to be disappointed sometimes.
 It prepares them for the real world.”

-14. Prioritize Sex
+15. Prioritize Sex

-“Much like other self-care activities (e.g. going to the gym) if you don’t block time out in your schedule, it’s not going to happen.
-Couples tell me that when they schedule sex, they actually get a bit excited as they anticipate their alone time.
+“Much like other self-care activities (e.g. going to the gym) if you don’t block time out in your schedule, it’s not going to happen,” says Li.
+“Couples tell me that when they schedule sex, they actually get a bit excited as they anticipate their alone time.
 They find themselves fantasizing about their partner and planning fun ways to pleasure each other.
-So in reality, it’s not as un-sexy as it sounds,” says Li.
+So in reality, it’s not as un-sexy as it sounds.”

 16. Get on the Same Page

-“In my experience, the most important thing parents should do to maintain a happy marriage while raising children is to schedule regular time to discuss issues, practicing effective communication techniques,” says parenting coach Elisabeth Stitt.
+“In my experience, the most important thing parents should do to maintain a happy marriage while raising children is to schedule regular time to discuss issues and practicing effective communication techniques,” says parenting coach Elisabeth Stitt.
 “Of course parents need to work out logistics of who’s going to pick up whom when, but they also need time to discuss the bigger issues that can tear a couple apart like ‘What constitutes a discipline problem and how should discipline problems be dealt with?’ or ‘What is the right balance between warmth and connection and maintaining high expectations?’”

 17. Learn How to Move On From Arguments